Adityazzzzz/Mathify/README.md

 # Mathify

 How to use:

-1)Clone the repository
+1) Clone the repository
-2)Open index.html
+2) open index.html